Gotili/EigenCV/README.md

 ## 📖 Citation

-If you use the Chemical Chaos Engine in your research or publications, please cite it as:
+If you use EigenCV in your research or publications, please cite it as:

 ```bibtex
 @software{bourier2026chaos,